 USB plug and play devices are the easiest to use.
 They are also the easiest method to infect computers.
 There are plenty of tools available in the market that claim protection against USB infections.
 In this article on how to protect the flash drive from viruses, we’ll talk about Phrozensoft Safe USB Tool – from the developers of Phrozensoft Mirage Anti-Bot – and some tips for better protection.
 Remember that there is no such thing as 100% protection when it comes to computing – offline or online.

 The first, foremost and most important tool to protect your computers from being infected by USB drives or anything else is your antivirus.
 There are dozens of ways to protect your computers from being infected.
 There are innumerable methods to infect the same, with the number of methods increasing each day.

-Coming back to USB Flash drives, a good number of antivirus software offer USB content checking before allowing access.
+Coming back to USB Flash drives, a good number of antivirus software offers USB content checking before allowing access.
 The only problem is that some anti-malware are good enough to detect newer versions of malware, while some can’t detect – and this is where your computer gets infected.
-There is no 100% anti malware, so select one that best detects malware, doesn’t hog resources and is within your budget.
+There is no 100% anti-malware, so select one that best detects malware, doesn’t hog resources, and is within your budget.

 PhrozenSoft Safe USB